wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-sharepoint-online/includes/3-examine-sites-sharepoint-online.md

  -  who can associate sites with each hub site.
  -  whether associating a site to a hub requires approval.

 One of the biggest challenges with intranet design is figuring out how the intranet navigation should be organized.
-In the new world where all team and communication sites are peer site collections, information architects must think about creating experiences that enable intranet users find what they need in the following search scenarios:<br>
+In the new world where all team and communication sites are peer site collections, information architects must think about creating experiences that enable intranet users find what they need in the following search scenarios:

- -  I know it exists, and I know where it is.<br>
+ -  I know it exists, and I know where it is.
- -  I know it exists, but I don't know where it is.<br>
+ -  I know it exists, but I don't know where it is.
- -  I don't know if it exists.<br>
+ -  I don't know if it exists.

 These scenarios are enabled with a combination of navigation, search, and discovery.
 They should be a factor in how an organization designs and organizes its hub sites.
 One of the important capabilities that hub sites enable is the serendipitous discovery of information.
 Hub sites can surface contextually relevant content from sites that users may not follow, but that are associated with the hub.
 The SharePoint start page was built to support discovery and search across an entire organization's content.
 However, if the user already has a particular context in mind, hub sites can be helpful in narrowing those experiences down to a handful of related sites.